Ueno Park: Other landmarks

 Gojōten Jinja is dedicated to scholar Sugawara no Michizane, while neighbouring Hanazono Inari Jinja has red-bibbed Inari fox statues in an atmospheric grotto.
 There is a Yayoi-period burial mound on a small hill near the park's centre.
 For a decade until 1894 there was horse racing near Shinobazu Pond.
 Nowadays there is a baseball field, named in honour of poet Masaoka Shiki, fan of the sport.
 As well as the first art museum in Japan, the park had the first zoo, first tram, first May Day celebrations (in 1920), and staged a number of industrial expositions.
 Ueno Station opened nearby in 1883.
 After the Great Kantō earthquake in 1923, notices of missing persons were attached to the statue of Saigō Takamori.
 Ueno Park and its surroundings figure prominently in Japanese fiction, including The Wild Geese by Mori Ōgai.

+One of the lanterns that is present at the park is a stone lantern that was one of two carved in 1651 to memorialize Tokugawa Iemitsu.
+Both lanterns stood at the park until the governor of Tokyo gifted one of them in 1954 to the city of Washington, D.C., to commemorate the 100th anniversary of Commodore Matthew C. Perry's signing of the 1854 Japan-US Treaty of Amity and Friendship.
+The lantern brought to Washington is known as the Japanese Lantern and currently resides in West Potomac Park among a number of cherry trees, the first of which were gifted by Tokyo mayor Yukio Ozaki in 1912.
+For over 50 years, the lighting of the lantern by the Embassy of Japan’s appointed Cherry Blossom Princess has opened the United States' annual National Cherry Blossom Festival.

 Education

 Taito City Board of Education operates public elementary and junior high schools.

 Uenokoen 1-11-ban are zoned to Shinobugaoka Elementary School (忍岡小学校), while 12-18-ban are zoned to Negishi Elementary School (根岸小学校).

 Part of Uenokoen (1-14 ban and parts of 15-17 ban) is zoned to Ueno Junior High School (上野中学校), while another part (18-ban and the rest of 15-17 ban) is zoned to Shinobugaoka Junior High School (忍岡中学校).